sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 This part requires some manual work in the AWS Console, but nothing too extravagant.
 And while some [may encourage you](https://medium.com/@richardkall/setup-lets-encrypt-ssl-certificate-on-amazon-cloudfront-b217669987b2) to use Let's Encrypt, it has been my personal experience using the AWS Certificate Manager is **significantly easier** to manage over time.

-To obtain a custom SSL certificate using the Certificate Manager you need to configure SES to receive email.
+To obtain a custom TLS/SSL certificate you **must be able to receive email** at your custom domain.
+If you can already receive email, skip the SES set-up and jump to [Request Certificate Using Certificate Manager](#request-security-certificate-using-certificate-manager).
+Otherwise you can set-up email forwarding on AWS for basically nothing in the next step.

 ### Configure SES to receive email

-The reason this is needed is because the certificate authority must be able to verify you own your domain name.
-I've linked to instructions on how to do this in my post titled [Serverless Email with SES and Lambda](https://habd.as/serverless-email-forwards-ses-lambda-crash-course/#configure-ses-to-send-and-receive-email).
+If you don't currently have a way to receive email at your custom domain, don't want to spend money on something like <a target="_blank" rel="noopener" href="https://gsuite.google.com/">G Suite</a>, I've linked to instructions on how to set-up email forwarding on AWS using Amazon SES in my post titled <a href="_blank" href="https://habd.as/serverless-email-forwards-ses-lambda-crash-course/#configure-ses-to-send-and-receive-email">Serverless Email with SES and Lambda</a>.
+Using this approach you can forward email at your custom domain to any location you like, and do it in a secure way with all of your email forwarding rules specified in version controlled source code.

-**Note:** Skip the majority of the instructions you see and focus only on receiving email with SES.
+**Timesaver:** Skip the majority of the instructions and _focus only on receiving email_ with SES.
+That's all you really need.
 {: .notice--info}

-Once you've finished you will have a new S3 bucket capable of receiving emails at your custom domain and can now request a custom SSL cert using the Certificate Manager.
+Once finished you will have a new S3 bucket capable of receiving emails at your custom domain (and possibly email forwarding, depending on how far you took it) and can now request a security certificate using Certificate Manager.

-### Request Certificate using Certificate Manager
+### Request security certificate using Certificate Manager

 First, access Certificate Manager from the AWS Console and choose **Request a certificate**.
 Then enter the domain name or names for which you'd like to request a certificate for, e.g.: